nir-gh-explore/auto-protect-branch-webservice/README.md

 - Set the following environment variables:
     - GH_USER with the value of the username which the service would be using to call the API's for branch protection and the issue
-    - GH_TOKEN  with a value that corresponds to a [GitHub Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).Make sure the token scopes with the minimum required permissions (repo)
+    - GH_TOKEN  with a value that corresponds to a [GitHub Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Make sure the token scopes with the minimum required permissions (repo)